asad-sangla/sqlopsstudio/docs/carbon/milestones.md

 - Partnerships – in progress

 - Present “Carbon” to RohanK directs and other teams within DS.

 - Present “Carbon” to Sean Mcbreen & co. next week.

-RE: High fidelity mockup with a core e2e scenario (Eric & Smitha) This is P0 for this week.
-Eric, can you nail this by Friday?

 - Documentation on docs.microsoft.com
 	- Installation